github/codeql/docs/codeql/codeql-cli/about-codql-packs.rst

 About ``qlpack.yml`` files
 --------------------------

-When executing commands, CodeQL scans siblings of the installation directory (and their subdirectories) for ``qlpack.yml`` files.
-The metadata in the file tells CodeQL how to compile queries, what libraries the pack depends on, and where to find query suite definitions.
+When executing query-related commands, CodeQL first looks in the package cache for CodeQL packs which have already been downloaded.
+If a suitable pack cannot be found, then CodeQL scans siblings of the installation directory (and their subdirectories) for ``qlpack.yml`` files.
+The metadata in the file tells
+CodeQL how to compile queries, what libraries the pack depends on, and where to find query suite definitions.